 Can Ugu Be Grown at Home?

-Yes, it can be grown at home with proper care.
-It thrives in warm climates and is easy to cultivate:
+Yes, it can be grown at home with proper care since it grows well in warm weather and is not really tasking.

-- Planting: Sow the seeds directly in well-drained soil.
+- Planting: Remember to place the seeds directly in well-drained soil.

 - Support: This plant needs to climb so, provide a trellis or stake for the vines to climb.